 Less Talk and More Action

-Mount Evelyn Primary School students are continuing to foster strong links with the wider community.
-We are making a positive change for road safety in Mount Evelyn.
+Mount Evelyn Primary School students have continued to foster strong links with the wider community.
+We have made a positive change for road safety in Mount Evelyn.

 How do you know girls are engaged in STEM?